Bordeaux (France)

 Medoc and Graves (Left bank)

 This area is usually divided in an odd way where you have the subregion of Medoc (yes, same name!) as well as Haut-Medoc.
 Haut means “upper” but if you would think that Haut-Medoc would be be placed north of Medoc then you would be wrong!
-Most of the Medoc is under 1m from sea level as it is old marshland.
+Most of the Medoc is under 1m from sea level as it is old marshland and thus Haut Medoc is referring to altitude as it is higher up land.
 This is also the area where many of the First Growers (more on this below) are located such as Saint Estephe, Paullaic, Saint Julien, Listrac Medoc, Moulis, Margaux are some of the more recognisable names/areas of the area.
-As initially mentioned cabernet sauvignon is the dominant grape of this region and as an example the famous Chateau Margaux have 75% cab sauv and if you compare that with 60-70% merlot in the Bordeaux region overall.
+As initially mentioned cabernet sauvignon is the dominant grape of this region and as an example the famous Chateau Margaux have around 75% cab sauv and if you compare that with 60-70% merlot in the Bordeaux region overall.

 Right Bank (Pomerol, St Emilion etc)